-Consult your pediatrician if symptoms persist.
-If the test result is a false negative and your pediatrician diagnoses presumed COVID-19, follow guidelines for positive test:

-- Do not send your child to school for at least 10 days since symptoms first appeared AND - Until they have been without symptoms for one day (24 hours) - except loss of smell/taste, which can take longer to come back. - Fever free without use of fever reducing medication
+- Close contact - Consult your pediatrician if symptoms persist.
+If the test result is a false negative and your pediatrician diagnoses presumed COVID-19, follow isolation guidelines. - Do not send your child to school for at least 10 days since symptoms first appeared AND - If fever is present, must be free without use of fever reducing medication for 24 hours